The Product Regulation and Liability Review: United Kingdom - England & Wales

 - whose existence in the event of breach should have been within the reasonable contemplation of the parties when the contract was made.61

-If they meet the test for remoteness, damages for the following losses are recoverable: personal injury, property damage, pure economic loss and loss of enjoyment (in limited cases).
+If they meet the test for remoteness, damages for the following losses are recoverable: personal injury; property damage; pure economic loss; and loss of enjoyment (in limited cases).
 However, the recoverability of damages can be excluded or limited by the express terms of the agreement between the parties.

 Damages in negligence are awarded with a view to restoring the victim of negligence to their former position had the negligence not occurred.
 Damages for property damage and personal injury are most routinely awarded in negligence.
 Damages for pure economic losses are generally not recoverable unless a special relationship has arisen between the parties.
-This is rare, but occurs where the defendant has used its expertise to give advice and:
+This is rare but occurs where the defendant has used their expertise to give advice and:

 - the advice was required for a specific purpose of which the defendant was aware;